pahuber/PHRINGE/docs/usage.rst

 Usage
 =====

-Prerequisites
+Input Files
 -----------

-SYGN requires a *configuration file* and a *spectrum context file* to run.
-Optionally, a *spectrum file* containing a planet spectrum can be provided in addition to the two required files.
+SYGN requires the following files to run:
+    * Configuration file
+    * Spectrum context file
+    * Spectrum file (optional)

 If no spectrum file is provided, a blackbody spectrum will be created from the spectrum context file.

 Configuration File
 ~~~~~~~~~~~~~~~~~~